Carrying a gun

 Access to New Zealand’s lakes, rivers, beaches and mountains is at the heart of our Kiwi way of life.
 It is part of our culture and heritage and an experience we are privileged to enjoy.
 That’s because this access frequently relies on landholders’ goodwill in allowing people to cross their private land.

-Most landholders are happy to oblige yet sometimes they can be concerned about people requesting access for recreational purposes, especially when they are carrying firearms.
+Most landholders are happy to oblige yet sometimes they can be concerned about people requesting access for recreational purposes.

 Hunters can put landholders at ease by understanding these concerns and respecting landholders’ rights and private property.
 Sam Fielden, a keen hunter, tramper and angler, agrees.

-“In my experience, people are generally comfortable with anglers crossing their land but can be more anxious about hunters carrying firearms.
+“In my experience, people are generally comfortable with anglers crossing their land.
 It’s a good idea to ask permission first.
 A phone call to the farmer explaining why and where you want to go, and asking if that’s OK, shows courtesy and respect.
-Otherwise, if I were walking up to someone’s door, I’d leave the rifle locked in the car, somewhere I could clearly see it at all times, rather than over my shoulder.

 “I’d also be open to the idea that I wouldn’t necessarily be given access on my first visit — sometimes it’s about building that relationship and swapping details.
 I have in the past taken a box of beer as a koha to say thanks…and in the event you are granted access, do not stuff it up for the next person — leave gates as they are found and respect the landholder’s requests.”